 - The salts of Lanthanum are insoluble in water.

-- About 12.000 tonnes of lanthanum is produced worldwide every year.
+- About 12.000 tonnes of lanthanum are produced worldwide every year.

 - The main problem with this element is its disposal.
-By the industrial wastes getting dumped into the water bodies mainly the petroleum producing industry.
+The industrial wastes getting dumped in to the water bodies mainly the petroleum producing industry.

 - It produces severe damage to plants and animals and also causes nervous system disorder in humans.